Assert Statement in Python for Error Detection

 Error Detection in Python – Assert Statement

-Here the assert statement comes handy which checks the fulfilment of input with the set constraints.
+Here the assert statement comes in handy which checks the fulfilment of input with the set constraints.

 Error Detection in Python using assert statement